breeezzz/local-bitcoins-api/README.md

 - `lb_api.py` slightly extended wrapper for the Local Bitcoins API based on that provided by Local Bitcoins and providing some additional functions via HTML where required
 - `okpay_api.py` a complete wrapper for the OKPay API including a facility for Bitcoin payments
 - `listener.py` a listener to receive payment notifications from OKPay's instant payment notification (IPN) system and release escrows on Local Bitcoins
+- `local_markets.py` a bonus command line tool to visualise the current depth of market in various countries and currencies

 ##WARNING